 2. The Big Picture

-Now, we need to turn your signature into the Big Picture, which is the mix of the most important elements of your world.
-The big picture is also the base upon which all other details of your setting will be built.
+Now we’ll turn the signature into the big picture, the combination of the most important elements that shape your world.
+This is the foundation on which all other details will rest.

-- If your signature is a magic item or spell, then you probably want to start by developing the magic system.
+- If your signature is a magic item or spell, start by developing the magic system.

-- If your signature is about people, then you want to start by developing the inhabitants.
+- If your signature involves the people, start with the inhabitants.

-- If it’s the world in itself, then start from the geography.
+- If it’s the world itself, begin with geography.

 3. The Main Element

-Now that we know the elements that we want to develop, we must start the actual worldbuilding process.
-Here are some tips to make it less of a challenge.
+Once you know which elements to develop, you can begin the actual worldbuilding process.
+Here are some tips to make it smoother.

-3.1 Our main element must be the most described
+3.1 The main element deserves the most attention

 Art property of Wizards of the Coast